AxdeKlerk/Praise-The-Loud/Debugging.md

 ![Automated Testing Bug in Github](praise_the_loud/Images/git-auto-bug.jpg)

 - **Unresolved:** I spoke to my mentor about this and he said that it was something to do with the *Code Institute* CLI and I shouldn#y worry about it for my project.

+### 8.10 Project Reflection

+- **Bug:** Tendency to over-scope and push for “just one more feature,” which risked delays and complexity.

+- **Fix:** Focused on core functionality and cut back on extras (e.g. keeping the contact form simple, limiting gallery features).
+Maintained consistent documentation (DEBUGGING.md, TESTING.md) to stay organised.

+- **Lesson Learned:** Scope control is as important as code debugging.
+By simplifying and sticking to essentials, the project reached completion with a strong outcome — a Merit.
+Future projects can build on this foundation with clearer prioritisation and confidence.